Jaeson-gram/Java-Object-Class/README.md

 # Java-Object-Class
 My notes on the Java Object class.
 Just some code and comments.
-As I learn more, I may remember to add more update this repo, if it means anything to anyone
+As I learn more, I may remember to update this repo, if it means anything to anyone